wachaon/wes/docs/README.en.md

 *install* can be installed not only in modules in public repositories on *github* , but also in private repositories.

-*install* , specify the module with `author@repository` .
+In *install* , specify the module with `author@repository` .
 The implementation downloads the following.

 ```javascript